Krisvamil/CMSC-126_Literary-Repo/README.md

 - Views tested via output buffering

-Thank you for using literary-repo!
+Thank you for using CMSC 126_Literary-Repo!
 Feel free to open issues or PRs on GitHub.